Introduction to HR guide on economic downturns

 The government is still operating a scheme whereby employees can be placed on furlough leave.
 The scheme will close on 31 October 2020.

-From 1 July 2020 employers will be able to bring back employees to work part-time.
-Employers will be required to pay the employees for hours worked and hours not worked will be covered by the furlough scheme.
+From 1 July 2020 employers have been able to bring back employees to work part-time.
+Employers are required to pay the employees for hours worked and hours not worked will be covered by the furlough scheme.

 Can an employer cut an employee’s pay?